 Fail-over and Recovery

-To assist in the event of a server failure, a standby PlanetTogether instance can be prepared for fast recovery.
+To assist in server failure, a standby PlanetTogether instance can be prepared for fast recovery.

 Backing Up PlanetTogether